Dickinson-COMP-491-492/website/docs/assignments/WA03-BlogPostRevision.md

 After carefully considering the feedback you have received, and reviewing the criteria in the [Writing the Blog Post section of WA01](./WA01-BlogPostDraft.md#writing-the-blog-post), revise your draft.

-Export your draft into a file named `WA01-final-preAI.pdf`
+Export your draft into a file named `WA01-final-preAI.pdf` and ensure that the links in this PDF are clickable and take the reader to the appropriate source.

 #### Using AI for Revision